smasongarrison/AutoHotKey_Scripts/sources/Compile/output_flag.txt

 stringReplace, contents, contents, Must of, MUST HAVE, All
 stringReplace, contents, contents, must, MUST , All
 stringReplace, contents, contents, Must, MUST, All
-stringReplace, contents, contents, Mustn't, MUST NOT, All
-stringReplace, contents, contents, Must've, MUST HAVE, All
 stringReplace, contents, contents, mutagenesises, MUTAGENESES, All
 stringReplace, contents, contents, mutagenesiss, MUTAGENESES, All
 stringReplace, contents, contents, Mute point, MOOT POINT, All